 Here’s a look at our faculty’s expertise

-Pramita Bagchi works on the analysis of functional data under dependence, specifically in time series and spatial context.
-Modeling high-resolution or high-frequency observations as functional data has gained significant attention in the recent past.
-Her research focuses on model validation and inference for such data with potential applications in finance, environmental science, geology, and neuroscience.
+Pramita Bagchi: Expertise in functional data under dependence, specifically in time series and spatial context.
+Modeling high-resolution or high-frequency observations.
+High-dimensional and Big Data.
+Model validation and inference for such data with potential applications in finance, environmental science, geology, and neuroscience.

 Wanli Qiao researches data in the form of point clouds embedded in Euclidean space, which are numerous in many scientific fields such as geoscience, astronomy, and neuroscience.
-The geometric features of the system that produces the data are particularly interesting to many researchers.
-In-depth study of their estimation raises challenges in modern statistics and machine learning.
-His research interests involve algorithms, statistical inference and probability theory related to these geometric features.
+Research in algorithms, statistical inference, and probability theory.

 Anand Vidyashankar focuses on statistical problems arising in privacy and security analytics.
 He is collaborating with scientists from McKesson Corporation to identify sources of risk and statistical methods to measure and mitigate risk in real-time environments.
 The work involves integrating aspects of regularity guidelines with novel statistical methods in ultra-high dimensions to develop next-generation privacy and security guidelines.